Skiing Ability: (Level)

 This day sports a descent starting in the high mountains and finishing on the Rhone valley floor via Champex.
 Transportation will be provided to Verbier with the day ending at the Mt.
 Fort Hut.

-An ascent of Rosablanche will be our high point for this day followed by a marvelous alpine descent of this snow and glacier clad mountain, finishing at the Prafleuri hut.
+An ascent of Rosablanche will be our high point for this day followed by a marvelous alpine descent of this snow and glacier clad mountain, finishing at the Dix hut.

 The climb to the top of the Pigne d'Arolla provides splendid views and leaves us, after a pleasant descent, perched at the Vignette Hut.